Toronto Transit Commission fares: Metropass (1980–2018)

 The TTC has always been cautious about the loss of revenue from selling passes to riders who would otherwise make the same trips and pay more.
-Passes have been introduced gradually and always been relatively expensive compared to some other transit systems: for example, in the fares adopted in 2014, an adult Metropass must be used for 50 trips in a month or else tokens would be cheaper.
-(However, since July 2006, a federal income tax credit has been available on monthly transit passes.
-For those able to buy a pass and wait for their federal transit tax credit, which is 15 percent, the threshold is reduced to 43 trips per month.)
+Passes have been introduced gradually and have always been relatively expensive compared to some other transit systems: for example, in the fares adopted in 2014, an adult Metropass must be used for 50 trips in a month or else tokens would be cheaper.

 The TTC introduced the Metropass in 1980.
 At that time, there was only one price, based on the adult fare.
 The pass was not transferable and had to be used with TTC-issued photo ID cards (in about 2000, the TTC also began accepting Ontario driver's licences as ID).
 A lower-price Metropass for seniors was added in 1984, and for students in 1991 (originally at a slightly higher rate than seniors).
 The magnetic strip was added to the pass in 1990, allowing it to operate automatic turnstiles, even though this meant that the user's ID would then not normally be checked.

 To combat fraud and sharing the pass amongst riders, a printable box was placed on the right-hand side of the card.
 To make the pass valid for the month, the commuter hand-printed the digits of either the commuter's Metropass photo ID card, if the commuter had one, or the commuter's initials and abbreviated gender if the commuter used other ID.
 The holder of the pass was also required to show the commuter's Metropass photo ID card or another piece of Government of Ontario-issued identification at the same time that the holder presented their pass.

 From 1992 to 2009, free parking for Metropass users was provided at certain subway-station parking lots.
 Some lots were restricted to Metropass users.

 In February 1993, the Metropass became the same size as a credit card and could be swiped at subway stations.
-The new design was a simple mono-coloured and two-shaded design, with the abbreviation of the month in a large font, and the year placed beneath it in the same font and colour.
-The background of the card's front had a shaded design so as to enable the holder to distinguish the text on the card.
+The new design was a simple mono-coloured and two-shaded design, with the abbreviation of the month in a large font, and the year placed beneath it in the same typeface and colour.
+The background of the card's front had a shaded design to enable the holder to distinguish the text on the card.